List of Argentine submissions for the Academy Award for Best International Feature Film

-Among all the countries that have received the Academy Award for Best Foreign Language Film, Argentina (with two awards) is one of four Spanish-speaking countries that have done so, the others being Chile (one award), Mexico (one award), and Spain (four awards).
+Among all the countries that have received the Academy Award for Best International Feature Film, Argentina (with two awards) is one of four Spanish-speaking countries that have done so, alongside Chile (one award), Mexico (one award) and Spain (four awards).

-The Argentina nominee is selected annually by the Academia de las Artes y Ciencias Cinematográficas de la Argentina.
-The selection committee holds separate votes to decide which film goes to the Oscars and, in a separate vote, which film goes to the Spanish Goya Awards.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Below is a list of the films that have been submitted by Argentina for review by the Academy for the award by year and the respective Academy Awards ceremony.
-All films are in Spanish.
+Previously, in 1948, Argentina presented Luis César Amadori's Dios se lo pague as a candidate for the Honorary Award to the best foreign-language film released in the United States, making it the first Argentine film to be send to the Academy Awards.
+But the prize was attributed to Monsieur Vincent.
+These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the Academy.